Harold G. Long: Career

-Long opened his first Dojo in Twenty-nine Palms, California, where he taught until his discharge from the Marine Corps, in July 1959.
+Long opened his first Dojo at Marine Corps Air Ground Combat Center in Twentynine Palms, California, where he taught until his discharge from the Marine Corps, in July 1959.
 Upon his return to East Tennessee, he established a dojo at the Marine Reserve Training Center.
-At some point shortly after 1961, Long was appointed U.S. representative of the American-Okinawan Karate Association (AOKA).
+In 1966, Long was appointed U.S. representative of the American-Okinawan Karate Association (AOKA).

-The rules for kata and kumite were adopted at the first World Karate Tournament in Chicago, Illinois in 1963.
-Long proposed the majority the competition rules with John Keehan, Phil Kepal, George Mattson, Anthony Mirakian, Roy Oshiro, Don Nagle, Ed Parker, Wendall Reeves, Jhoon Rhee, Mas Tsuruoka and Robert Trias also in the committee.
+The rules for kata and kumite were adopted at the United States Karate Association's first World Karate Tournament in Chicago, Illinois in July 1963.
+Long proposed the majority the competition rules with John Keehan, Phil Koeppel, George Mattson, Anthony Mirakian, Roy Oshiro, Don Nagle, Ed Parker, Kim Reeves, Wendell Reeves, Jhoon Rhee, Mas Tsuruoka and Robert Trias also in the committee.
 The rules adopted from this meeting serve all United States karate tournaments, regardless of style.

-Returning to Okinawa in 1974, Long's plans for the International Isshin~ryu Karate Association (IIKA), gained the endorsement of Tatsuo Shimabuku before his passing in 1975.
-Upon Shimabuku's passing, Long became the legacy's patriarch and a senior Grandmaster of Isshinryu.
+Returning to Okinawa in 1974, Long's plans for the International Isshin-ryu Karate Association (IIKA), gained the endorsement of Tatsuo Shimabuku before his passing in 1975.
+Upon Shimabuku's passing, Long became the IIKA legacy's patriarch and a senior Grandmaster of Isshin-ryu.

 In addition to teaching at his Knoxville, Tennessee dojo, Long published a series of books and instructional videotapes.
 He was inducted into the Isshinryu Hall of Fame in 1981, and World Karate Union Hall of Fame in 1997.

-Long retired from teaching in December 1995, but continued to represent Isshinryu Karate at public events for two more years.
+Long retired from teaching in December 1995, but continued to represent Isshin-ryu Karate at public events for two more years.
 Long's dedication to Tatsuo Shimabuku and his Isshinryu style spanned 44 years.
 In September 1998, Long was diagnosed with pancreatic cancer and was laid to rest on October 15, 1998, his final resting place is at the Oak Grove Cemetery in Rockwood, Tennessee.